Download a pdf of the rules here.

 No entries after this date will be accepted for the competition.
 The organisers accept no responsibility for delivery or for subsequent safekeeping of any essay entered for the competition.

 2. The essay should be attached in Word (or equivalent) format to the email and the attachment should be named as follows: “FSLA Essay Competition 2020”.

 3. The essay competition is open to anyone who satisfies any one or more of the following criteria when they submit their essay:

 a. a person who is studying as an undergraduate or postgraduate student in any legal discipline registered with a UK educational institution; or

-b. a person who is undergoing any period of legal professional training (such as a training contract, pupillage or legal apprenticeship) with a view to qualifying as a lawyer.
+b. a person who is undergoing, or is preparing to undergo, any period of legal professional training (such as a training contract, pupillage or legal apprenticeship) with a view to qualifying as a lawyer.